aicers/github-dashboard/README.md

   (and similar for `sync_log`) via `psql` or a SQL client.
 <!-- markdownlint-enable MD013 -->

+#### What each sync run does

+Manual backfill and automatic sync share the same pipeline.

+1. **GitHub data collection**
+   `runCollection` fetches repositories, issues, discussions, pull requests, reviews, and comments through the GraphQL API and upserts them into PostgreSQL.
+   - Every resource writes a `running → success/failed` entry to `sync_log`.
+   - The latest `updated_at` timestamp is stored in `sync_state` so the next run can reuse it as the `since` boundary.

+2. **Sync metadata updates**
+   Before the run starts it creates a `sync_run` record; on completion it refreshes the `sync_config` `last_sync_*` fields and broadcasts Server-Sent Events (`run-started`, `run-completed`, `run-failed`, etc.) to the dashboard.

+3. **Post-processing steps**
+   After collection finishes three follow-up tasks run sequentially, each persisting its outcome to `sync_log`.
+   - Apply issue status automation
+   - Refresh the activity snapshot
+   - Refresh activity caches

+Automatic sync additionally schedules the next run, while manual backfill repeats the same steps for each day slice in the requested range.

 ### Real-time sync stream

 - **Server-Sent Events** — `GET /api/sync/stream` keeps an HTTP connection open